Eskyee/Virtual-Events/README.md

 ## **Clone and Deploy**

 You’ll be asked to install the **100ms with DatoCMS** integration.
 It lets you sign up or log in to 100ms and DatoCMS, and connects your DatoCMS and 100ms account to vercel.
-In a single integration, you will be able to deploy a fully working template that contains all the elements of the virtual events starter kit.
+In a single integration, you will be able to deploy a fully working template that contains all the elements of the virtual events.

 ## Running Locally